 What is Participation Constraint?

 Participation Constraint is applied to the entity or entities participating in the relationship set.
+The participation constraint is a part of Entity Relationship Model in DBMS.

 Each and every entity in the entity set must participate in the relationship.
 Total participation is represented by a double line.
 For example, every student is opting for a course therefore there is total participation from students.